 Once you do this you continue putting a payment in the bank every month so you’ll be ready when the time comes for the next car, and so on until you die or your kids take away the keys.

 Just think, if you were to lose your job or experience some other financial crisis, think about how great it would be to have a paid for car.
-When a crisis does happen, all you have to do is not pay into your car account for awhile until the financial situation picks up again (disaster averted!).
+When a crisis does happen, all you have to do is not pay into your car account for awhile until your financial situation picks up again (disaster averted!).

 Since you have cash you may even be able to negotiate a discount, depending on who you’re dealing with.
 People get itchy to sell when they see a pile of green in front of them.